 PARTICIPATION AND ELIGIBILITY: Participants must be at least 18 years of age or be accompanied by a parent or guardian.
 A minor must have the signature of his/her parent or legal guardian on the entry form.
 Participants must have a current Florida Fishing License as required by state law.

-REGISTRATION, FEES and SIGN-IN: Each participant must register and pay before the tournament by submitting an Application and Liability Waiver, with the required fee of $45.00 (Forty-five dollars) on or before March 22, 2017 or $60.00 (Sixty dollars) after March 22, 2017 to Inglis Yankeetown Lions Club, P.O.
+REGISTRATION, FEES and SIGN-IN: Each participant must register and pay before the tournament by submitting an Application and Liability Waiver, with the required fee of $50.00 (Fifty dollars) online or postmarked March 21, 2018 or before, or include $60.00 (Sixty dollars) after March 22, 2018 to Inglis-Yankeetown Lions Club, P.O.
 Box 314, Inglis, Florida.
 Only personal checks and money orders will be accepted with paper applications.
 Do not send cash.
 OR we will accept electronic applications and payment via PayPal.
 See the tournament website (www.naturecoastchallenge.com) for further details about electronic submissions.
 Your electronic signature shall be considered legal and for all reasons and purposes the same as a “written” signature, and all rules, regulations, and enforcements related to electronic signature in the State of Florida will apply.
 The entry fee is due when the tournament application is submitted.
-You may also register at the Captains’ Meeting but you may not receive a free t-shirt, based on availability, because orders must be sent to our supplier in advance.
+You may also register at the Captains’ Meeting but you may not receive a free t-shirt, based on availability, because shirt orders must be sent to our supplier in advance.
 This also applies to very late entries.
 There is no embedded value in the free t-shirt and no change in tournament fees will be made.
-No registrations will be accepted after the close of the Captains’ Meeting on April 21st, 2017.
+No registrations will be accepted after the close of the Captains’ Meeting on April 13th, 2018.
 All participants must sign-in with Tournament Staff prior to fishing in the Tournament.